volcengine/verl/docs/advance/rollout_trace.rst

 Note:

 1. mlflow does not support comparing multiple traces
-2. veRL failed to associate the trace with the run, so the trace content cannot be seen in the mlflow run logs.
+2. rollout_trace can not associate the mlflow trace with the run, so the trace content cannot be seen in the mlflow run logs.